zerkotin/react-training/docs/ES6.md

   }
 }
 ```
-you can't even imagine how much boilerplate code is saves, if you want to have an idea you can take a look at my [Javascript training](http://github.com/zerkotin/javascript) under: `prototypes.js`
+you can't even imagine how much boilerplate code is saves, if you want to have an idea you can take a look at my [Javascript training on github](http://github.com/zerkotin/javascript) under: `prototypes.js`

 ## concise
 concise function syntax